naotnoguchi/EverWear-Expo-App/README.md

    cp .env.example .env
    ```

-   By default, the app uses mock data for development.
-When you're ready to connect to a real Supabase backend, update the `.env` file with your Supabase credentials and set `EXPO_PUBLIC_USE_MOCK_DATA` to `false`.
+   Update the `.env` file with your Supabase credentials to connect to your backend.

 3. Start the app